emzakit/xcom_anarchyfm/README.md

 when the game changes screens, and plays the right tracks from folders on your PC while the game's own music gets muted (through MMS).
 That's the whole trick.

+The heart of it is having **your own music on the Avenger and Squad Select**.
+This is the part that works properly, and it's where the vast majority of the effort went.
+Everything else is a fun bonus that's still finding its feet.

 ## Links
 [Grab the latest release](https://github.com/emzakit/xcom_anarchyfm/releases)